-Part of what makes Royal Canin so appealing is the way that each formula has been specially tailored to meet specific conditions.
-One such example is the Gastrointestinal Fiber Response Dry Cat Food, which has been proven to help relieve the constipation suffered by many cats.
+When it comes to Royal Canin, part of what makes the brand so appealing is the way that each formula has been specially tailored to meet specific conditions.
+One such example is the Gastrointestinal Fiber Response Dry Cat Food, which has been proven to help relieve constipation suffered by many cats.

-While brands like Purina undoubtedly offer reliable all-round diets, Royal Canin is well worth considering if you're looking for a brand that offers an unrivalled capacity to concern itself with cats who have specific ailments, something that gets a huge round of applause from us.
+While brands like Purina undoubtedly offer reliable all-round diets, their products can be inconsistent when it comes to the quality of ingredients.
+Royal Canin tends to be more rigorous about ensuring they use high-quality ingredients across the board, so its line of cat food is well worth considering if you're looking for a brand that offers an unrivaled capacity to concern itself with cats who have specific ailments, something that gets a huge round of applause from us.

 Products where this could be the case include the Royal Canin Veterinary Diet Urinary SO Moderate Calorie Dry Cat Food and Royal Canin Gastrointestinal Fiber Response Dry Cat Food (this also has high plant-based content, which isn’t the best source of vitamins).
 While they're great for cats with particular conditions, they may be less ideal as a day-to-day food source.